cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

   between M inclusive and N exclusive, i.e., M <= R < N.
 - bit_len(n): Compute the minimum number of bits needed to represent the positive integer n.
 - inverse_mod(x, n): Compute the multiplicative inverse of x mod n or fail if x and n are not co-prime.
-- is_coprime(x, n): Determines whether x and n are co-prime.
+- is_coprime(x, n): Return true if x and n are co-prime, and false otherwise.
 - len(s): The length of a byte string, in bytes.
 - random(n): Generate n random bytes using a cryptographically-secure random number generator.
 - concat(x0, ..., xN): Concatenation of byte strings.
 For example,